Business overview & challenge

 AARP was founded in 1958 to improve the quality of life of people over 50.
 AARP offers millions of members products, services, and resources that empower them to live active, healthy, and secure lives as they age.
 Many of the services that AARP offers it’s 50-plus constituents are delivered using personally identifiable information (PII).
 To protect the data of AARP members, volunteers and employees, AARP has developed a mature security-in-depth cyber defense program.

-AARP approached Prevoty, the application security solution provider that is now part of Imperva, in search of a runtime application self-protection (RASP) solution that could protect the organization’s applications from attacks in its production environments.
-Analyst reports and customer feedback identifying Prevoty Autonomous Application Protection (RASP) as the most mature and technologically superior RASP solution persuaded AARP’s application security engineers to select RASP for evaluation.
+AARP approached Imperva, the application security solution provider, in search of a runtime application self-protection (RASP) solution that could protect the organization’s applications from attacks in its production environments.
+Analyst reports and customer feedback identifying Imperva’s Runtime Application Self-Protection (RASP) as the most mature and technologically superior RASP solution, persuaded AARP’s application security engineers to select RASP for evaluation.
 AARP proceeded with a proof-of-value (POV) process intended to measure RASP against the company’s particular criteria:

 2. Permanent patching & visibility

 AARP has a mature security program that includes vulnerability management, incident detection and response, network defense, and more.
 The team wanted to ensure that the RASP solution they selected would complement what the company already had in place, and maximize the value of its existing security stack.